BanasiakB/BanasiakB.github.io/README.md

 ### 🔗 Agent-Based Knowledge API System

-Contributing to the development of a function-calling system that integrates LLMs with client APIs to act as an intelligent knowledge base.
-The solution incorporates principles of Agentic AI, enabling dynamic tool usage and, in the future, autonomous decision-making capabilities.
-My responsibilities include building custom API integration tools, designing and deploying infrastructure on GCP (Cloud Run, Cloud Functions, vector Postgres), and setting up CI/CD pipelines using GitLab.
-The system leverages frameworks like LiteLLM and Ragbits to support modular, scalable, and production-ready agentic workflows.
+I have been contributing to the design and development of an advanced multi-agent system that acts as an intelligent knowledge base powered entirely by client data.
+The system answers questions and derives insights based solely on information provided via client APIs, including text, tabular, and visual data, ensuring accuracy and reliability.

+The system includes components such as:

+* Function Calling and Text2SQL for natural language query handling,
+* Image analysis via LLMs as an integral part of answering questions,
+* Hallucination detection mechanisms to improve response reliability,
+* Domain Database for handling complex queries,
+* Full tracing (complete visibility of user queries and system responses),
+* Evaluation pipeline to automatically validate system performance.
+It runs on Google Cloud Platform (Cloud Run, Cloud SQL with pgvector) and leverages LiteLLM and Ragbits to enable scalable, production-ready agentic workflows.

+My responsibilities included:

+* contributing to the design and implementation of key agent components along with prompt engineering,
+* building and maintaining infrastructure on GCP and configuring CI/CD pipelines (GitLab),
+* developing the evaluation pipeline to monitor and validate system performance.

 ### 📄 Foundation-Specific RAG System